 Evidence-based program backed by scientific research

 ACT Guide is based on Acceptance and Commitment Therapy, a treatment shown to be helpful for a wide range of mental health issues in over 300 randomized clinical trials.
-ACT Guide was developed by Michael Levin, an associate professor in the department of psychology at Utah State University, along with members of the USU ACT Research Group.
+ACT Guide was developed by Michael Levin, an associate professor in Utah State University’s Psychology Department, along with members of the USU ACT Research Group.
 ACT Guide is a culmination of a decade of research by Dr. Levin on the benefits of online ACT, now made publicly available for you to use.

 Skills you can use every day, learned at your own pace

-ACT Guide is completed entirely online, on your own, and personalized to help you meet your specific mental health goals.
+ACT Guide is personalized to help you meet your specific mental health goals and is completed on your own entirely online.
 Practical strategies you’ll learn include developing a healthier relationship with negative thoughts and feelings, practicing mindfulness, clarifying what matters most to you in life, and setting personal goals that keep you on the right track.
 The program consists of 12 self-guided lessons that you can use whenever you want at whatever pace works well for you.

 Flexible and convenient to meet your goals

-ACT Guide provides a convenient way to improve your mental health from the privacy of your own home.
-ACT Guide is not intended to replace therapy, but you can use it on your own or with a therapist, whatever fits your needs.
-We recommend ACT Guide for adults looking for help with mild to moderate symptoms of depression, anxiety, stress, or for anyone who wants to learn new ways to develop emotional wellbeing and overcome challenges in their life.
+ACT Guide provides a convenient way to improve your mental health from the privacy of your own phone or computer.
+ACT Guide is not intended to replace therapy, but you can use it on your own or with a therapist.
+We recommend ACT Guide for adults looking for help with mild to moderate symptoms of depression, anxiety, and/or stress, or for anyone who wants to learn new ways to develop emotional wellbeing and overcome challenges in their life.
 You have to be 18 or older to use ACT Guide.